zzyzek/sandbox/rng/Notes.md

 The naive version takes all 3 combinations of steeple planes defined from the primal convex hull to calculate the intersection point and then compares that intersection point against all other steeple planes to see if it's outside of the steeple cut, for an $O(M^4)$ algorithm.
-$M$ is effecitively constant but large enough so that we'd like to speed this up.
+$M$ is effectively constant but large enough so that we'd like to speed this up.

-As a reminder, the primal convex hull is in general position because we're choosing points randomely, and thus has triangular faces.
+As a reminder, the primal convex hull is in general position because we're choosing points randomly, and thus has triangular faces.

 The first observation is that if we take the three steeple cuts for each of the three vertices around a face